tttapa/Control-Surface/doxygen/pages/Getting-Started.md

 > In that case, you can instantiate it as follows:
 > `USBDebugMIDI_Interface midi {115200};`

-For a more detailed overview of MIDI interfaces and using them to send and receive MIDI message, have a look at the @ref midi-tutorial.
+For a more detailed discussion of MIDI interfaces and how to use them to send and receive MIDI message, have a look at the @ref midi-tutorial.

 ### 3. Add Extended Input/Output elements (optional)       {#first-output-extio}

-If your MIDI Controller requires many in- or outputs, you'll run out of IO pins really quickly.
-A solution is to use multiplexers or shift registers.
+If your MIDI Controller requires many in- or outputs, you'll run out of IO pins quite quickly.
+A solution is to use multiplexers or shift registers to expand the number of usable in- and outputs.
-The Control Surface Library supports both of these options, and makes it easy to support other types of IO expanders in the future.
+The Control Surface library supports both of these options, and makes it easy to support other types of IO expanders in the future.

 An overview of Extended Input/Output elements can be found in the @ref AH_ExtIO